shymonk/django-datatable/README.rst

 Overview
 --------

-django-datatable is a simple Django app to origanize data in tabular form based on `datatable <http://datatables.net>`__ and `bootstrap <http://getbootstrap.com/>`__.
+django-datatable is a simple Django app to organize data in tabular form based on `datatable <http://datatables.net>`__ and `bootstrap <http://getbootstrap.com/>`__.